-Over 11% of Moorhead's population is 65 years or older and more than 33% has a disability [American Community Survey (2013-2017).
+Over 12% of Moorhead's population is 65 years or older.
+[American Community Survey (2013-2017).
 US Census Bureau.].
-Just over 10% of Moorhead's population has a disability.
+Just over13% of Moorhead's population has a disability.
 Needs are based on type of disability or disabilities of individuals.
 The most common disability reported to the US Census for Moorhead is a cognitive difficulty, the second is an ambulatory difficulty, and the third is an independent living difficulty.

-Specific characteristics of the local HIV/AIDS population are not available, but the Minnesota Department of Health reports 286 new cases of HIV reported in 2018.
-While diagnoses levels are similar to 2017, this is below the 5-year average of 296 cases per year from 2014-2018.
+Specific characteristics of the local HIV/AIDS population are not available, but the Minnesota Department of Health reports 286 new cases of HIV reported in 2022.
+While diagnoses levels are similar to 2022 this is below the 5-year average of 296 cases per year from 2018-2020.
 The leading risk factor continues to be male to male sex and more than half of the newly reported cases were amount communities of color.
-[Minnesota Department of Health, www.health.state.mn.us, 2018]
+[Minnesota Department of Health, www.health.state.mn.us, 2022]